plkinon/plkinon/README.md

 Philipp from Karlsruhe, research associate and tech nerd interested in:
 - open source coding
+- numerical methods in engineering applications
+- structural and solid mechanics
-- numerical integration
+- dynamical systems structure-preserving integration
-- rigid body dynamics

 💬 I am using they/them pronouns.